benarch/OpenAI/README.md

 # Open AI Overview
-This repository is meant to remove the fog and provide clearance on key concpets of OpenAI and AI topics in general. it contains information about the history of OpenAI. the modules and models and use cases.
+This repository is meant to remove the fog and provide clearance on key concepts of OpenAI and AI topics in general.
+It contains information about the history of OpenAI.
+The modules and models, and use cases.

-It based on my understanding, knowledge and experiece.
+It is based on my understanding, knowledge, and experience.
-The infromation was summarized, yet i treid to make it as much infromative possible. it was *collected by reading and sometimes copying from the source vendor documentation.*
+The information was summarized after a lot of reading, yet I tried to make it as informative as possible.

-Hope you will find it informative.
+I hope you will find it informative.

 ## Key acronyms and subjects: